Skip to main content

 the concept.
 For that reason, SCHC avoids to signal explicitly the

-end point identification in its data packets.
+end-point identification in its data datagrams.

-The Network Gateway, on the other hand, maintains multiple end
+The Network Gateway, on the other hand, maintains multiple end-

 points, one per SCHC Device.
-The end point is derived from the lower
+The end-point is derived from the lower

 discriminator in the Figure 1.
-The end point is used in particular
+The end-point is used in particular

 to select the set of rules that apply to the SCHC Device, and the